pycontribs/mk/docs/tools.md

 All shell scripts found inside the repository root and`(scripts|tools|bin)/` sub-folders will be exposed as commands.

+## taskfile

+[Taskfile](https://taskfile.dev/#/) is a task runner that uses YAML files.
+It is similar to make, but it is written in Go and it is more flexible.

 ## tox

 All tox environments will be exposed as commands and their descriptions will